ginobilinie/codeBook/README.md

 173. hasCycle.cpp: using unordered_map to record the node is visited or not.
 I also write a double-single skip method which doesn't need extra space in hasCycle_doubleSkip.cpp.

 174. detectCycle.cpp: to find the first cycle point.
 I use a unordered_map to do it.
 Now I write another one without extra space.
+The idea is first to use double skip skill to locate the first encountered point.
+And then we can start from the head and start from the encountered point, go with single skip, the first encounter point is the result we like to see.

 # old
 for fun, forever